wsingleton/katacoda-scenarios/git-gud/step6.md

-# Setting up a remote repository on GitHub
+"Setting up a remote repository on GitHub" - content goes here.

-Content goes here.